nathan-b/TolkienEssays/rings.md

 At least one person knew of the verse before Isildur copied it down: Celebrimbor.
 However, the Ring Verse is likely not written by Celebrimbor himself, as the unfortunate smith died in SA 1697 at the hands of Sauron.
 Perhaps Sauron began distributing the Rings prior to being driven out of Eriador in SA 1701, but he almost certainly hadn't fully distributed them (the first Nazgûl don't appear until SA 2251, some of whom originate far from Eriador).
 Some theorize that Celebrimbor actually distributed at least one of the Seven himself before his death, though _The Silmarillion_ is fairly firm on the issue.
 As mentioned above, _Unfinished Tales_ tells a slightly different story of this event, already differentiating between the Three, Seven, and Nine soon after their forging.

 In the current version of events, it seems likely to me that the Ring poem was written by one of the Gwaith-i-Mirdain who survived the destruction of Eregion and worked to figure out what happened to the other Rings.
-Perhaps the unknown author was told the One Ring couplet by Celebrimbor, or perhaps heard it personally as one of the other Ring-wearers.
+Perhaps the unknown author was told the One Ring couplet by Celebrimbor, or perhaps he or she heard it personally as one of the other Ring-wearers.

 ## Why couldn't the good guys use the Ring to fight Sauron?